jfbilodeau/yew_form/README.md

 - [ ] Make Yew update the view when `Field` is updated
 - [ ] Need to add additional HTML attribute to `Field`
 - [ ] Remove hard-coded Bootstrap styles
+- [ ] Add support for additional types